prasad47/fireAuth/README.md

 I've created this example while testing angular.js with firebase.
 Soon I'm planing to create more advanced and useful applications using angular.js with firebase.
 If you like this example, please star and share.
 If you have any questions, feel free to drop me a line at: wpnemesis@gmail.com "# fireAuth"

+Note :-
+This is Purely a copy of https://github.com/uloga/fireauth/  I just cloned and updated to my repository for some experimentation purpose ...
+Thanks to you uloga